Business Immigration Solicitors

 Certificate of Sponsorship allocation

-There is a monthly allocation meeting for restricted certificates on the 11th of each month.
+There is a monthly allocation meeting for restricted certificates.
 The Home Office has imposed an annual cap of 20,700 visas split into 12 monthly caps.
 The table below sets out the provisional number of certificates available for each month.

 Tier 2 sponsor guidance